 This year, I find myself asking questions I normally would not care to ask.
 “How is Black Friday going to look like this year?”

-“Is Halloween cancelled?”
+“Is Halloween canceled?”

 Black Friday is not something I ever participate in due to its famous crowd craziness.
 How will we survive without someone getting trampled when the store doors open?
 How will people be able to snag the hottest of deals if they will not be allowed to engage in physical fights?
 When asked, people shrug and say they guess most of the shopping will be done online.
 I mean, I have been wondering about that for years – why people prefer to put themselves through in-person Black Friday.
 I guess it is the adrenaline rush they seek (and potentially some exclusively in-person deals).
 Many stores have already announced that they will be closed on Thanksgiving Day this year, which I think is a good thing – giving people the ability to celebrate with their families (or friends or alone) without having to rush out early to go to work.
 No, I do not plan on going Black Friday shopping, but am curious from the “people-watching-perspective” to see how it all unravels this year.

 The second thing I do not care much about is Halloween.
 Of course, as a kid, I thought it was great to receive free candy.
 Now, I do not trick-or-treat or go to Halloween parties.
 I can afford to buy my own candy.
 (Suddenly, I realize why my parents did not think asking random people for candy was necessary.)
 And I can afford my own booze if I want a party.
 Recently, while getting a haircut, I asked my hairdresser what they were doing about Halloween.
 The answer was unexpected – an egg hunt!
-Since Easter was kind of cancelled this year, anyway, they thought it might be a good idea to use those leftover eggs, and to keep everyone safe at the same time.
+Since Easter was kind of canceled this year, anyway, they thought it might be a good idea to use those leftover eggs and to keep everyone safe at the same time.
 What a neat idea!

 Girard, a city in Ohio has opted for a drive-through Halloween.
 For two hours on October 31st, residents of the town (with ID supporting that) will be able to pick up candy for their kids (bags will be placed in trunks).
 The kids (up to 6th grade) must be present in the vehicle.
 The officials budgeted for $13 worth of candy for each kid (they are expecting around 1,000 children).
 How fast can I get a residence and ID in Ohio?
 Can I also borrow one of your kids?
 Suddenly, $13 worth of candy seems like something I would love to have in my house, but would probably not waste my money on.
 OH WOW!
 The Roger & Gloria Jones Children’s Center for Science & Technology will be donating some science packages to go with the gift bags.
 (How cool?!)